 You might also want to attend Lick's Summer Visitors Program.

-Tickets on sale for FOLO Members Tuesday 4/1 @12pm and for the General Public Tuesday 4/15 @12pm
+Tickets will go on sale for FOLO Members and the General Public in April of 2015.

 Programs include concert, a talk by a University of California astronomer about current research, and (weather permitting) viewing through the historic Great Lick Refractor and the Nickel 40-inch telescope.
 Knowledgeable local amateur astronomers outside the buildings provide additional telescopes and informal astronomy discussions.
 Concert image courtesy Jeremy Zawodny.